gauravcusp/Urban_Informatics_Coding_Assignments/HW4_gb1877/CitibikeReview_gb1877.md

 ### Appropriate test for Null hypothesis

 As the problems deals with two varibales (time and user type) and one of the varibales has two categories (user type: customer and subscriber), based on the flow chart from slides, I would choose Chi square test for association.
+# FBB Chi square test for proportion is how we caled it.

 ### Additional Comments

 Based on the data, I would rather choose monthly data than weekly data.
 The reason being, the data for user type 'Customer' is quite small when a small time span of week is considered.
 The longer duration would have showed the effects of the problem in a more broader way.

+# FBB good